-Public pages.
+Public website.
 Private workspace.

 Publish Confluence pages without giving people access

-Sometimes a Confluence page contains information that should be easy for customers, partners, or public readers to access.
+Sometimes a Confluence page contains information that should be easy for customers, partners, prospects, or public readers to access.

 Ways to share Confluence content without opening up everything